Journeys on this Train

 If the train seems unusually spacious, it is: it’s amazing what an extra three-and-a-half inches of track gauge can do to enlarge a passenger compartment.
 (Russian railways operate on a five-foot gauge, unlike the U.S. and most other countries’ four-foot, 8 1/2-inch gauge).

 Most trips include one or two dining cars, comfy lounge with bar/piano (and pianist), laundry facilities (and laundress), English train doctor, translator, train/tour manager, day and night staff (who are friendly but speak just a few words of English).
-Everything is included except bar liquor (which is included for Gold Class travelers.)
+Everything is included except bar liquor (which is included for Gold Class and Imperial travelers.)
 In all, 64 staff members cater to the needs of up to 132 passengers.

 Golden Eagle add-on: Begin or end your tour with a side trip to St. Petersburg: To travel all the way to Russia without seeing the city of Peter the Great would be a shame.
 A convenient and luxurious overnight rail service between Moscow and St. Petersburg is available on the "Alexander Nevsky."
 We are delighted to arrange this train, additional hotel nights in Moscow and St. Petersburg, transfers and touring.
 Please inquire.